diemenator/go-chanstreaming/README.md

 - [ ] showcase

-- [ ] weed out controversial pieces like killswitches and 'async-like' names
+- [ ] reconsider or move into separate module some of controversial pieces of API like killswitches and 'async-like' names

 ### go.work